albrow/blog-old/source/_posts/2012-12-26-how-i-made-my-blog-faster.markdown

 It's also worth noting that the server will only respond this fast if you limit it to one request at a time.
-And the results might have been affected by the fact that I performed these tests in the late hours of the night when Amazon probably wasn't seeing much traffic on their U.S. servers.
+And the results might have been affected by the fact that I performed these tests in the late hours of the night when Amazon wasn't seeing much traffic on their U.S. servers.

 {% endpullquote %}